-Weekly Forums:

-- Use the weekly forums in Moodle to post questions that you might have regarding labs, homework, exams, or technical issues. - You can gain a possible total of 50 points for regularly participating in weekly forum discussions.
-The idea of the forums is for you to interact both with your peers and the subject material. - You can ask questions or answer questions (for instance--oh yeah, that material is covered in lecture X on page such and such). - Helping or asking gets you credit.
+Weekly Forums: Use the weekly forums in Moodle to post questions that you might have regarding labs, homework, exams, or technical issues.
+One post and one reply is required for full points.
+You can gain a possible total of 50 points for regularly participating in weekly forum discussions.
 In the case that you don't have any questions or can't help your peers a link to topics with questions is provided in the Board in Moodle.
-You can answer the questions for each topic to gain the discussion points in this case. - If you want points but don't have questions you can do a short write up on the topics we cover each week by submitting a summary from these topics.
+You can answer the questions for each topic to gain the discussion points in this case.
+Your posts must have content-related questions or replies.
+This isn't a forum to get answers to questions, but it is a forum to discuss terms or other aspects of the course that you may not understand completely.
+If you want points but don't have questions you can do a short write up on the topics we cover each week by submitting a summary from these topics.